Kim has performed nationally in person and internationally online.

 Queens Literary Festival.
 Long Island City, NY

 Kim is the First African American Poet Laureate of Prince William County, VA, 2020-2022.

 One of Kim’s poems is on exhibit online at the Athenaeum Gallery as part of their: Speak Your Truth/Black Lives Matter initiative., Oct 1, 2020-

 Kim’s poem was highlighted as a stand out part of the ‘Speak Your Truth Black Lives Matter” exhibit at the Athenaeum Gallery in the Metro Weekly Magazine, Oct 2020

 One of Kim’s poems was published in the Washington City Paper (online and in print) in June 26, 2020.

 Click the picture below to a link to the online version.

 This picture belongs to Washington City Paper not Kim B Miller.

 Kim was featured in PW Perspective (Prince William County Perspective), online in July 2020

-One of Kim’s Haiku was published in the international Hog Wild Anthology in Oct 2019.
+One of Kim’s haiku was published in this international Hog Wild Anthology in Oct 2019.